armaanthakker/arize_assessment/README.md

 - Automated model retraining capabilities: I feel this would be a cool feature to have.
 With drift detection and model performance metrics, I feel like Phoenix already has the tools necesary to implement an automatic retraining model.
 It would also streamline the model maintenence process for users making Phoenix much more attractive.

 3.
--automated suggestions for feature engineering based on data patterns -real-time monitoring and alerting capabilities for immediate issue resolution.
+- automated suggestions for feature engineering based on data patterns
+- real-time monitoring and alerting capabilities for immediate issue resolution.